 However, you can prevent it from happening by turning your mattress over every 3-4 months as a way to avoid stiffness from occurring.

 When you sleep on your back, you put more pressure on the base of the spine than when you sleep on your side or stomach.
-To avoid damaging the spine, experts recommend turning your mattress over every 3-4 months as a way to allow air circulation around it.
+To avoid damaging the spine, experts recommend turning your natural latex mattress over every 3-4 months to allow air circulation around it.